-1. After a period of continued service AbaQulusi Local Municipality (inclusive of service rendered at the three previous entities) all staff will receive on a once-off basis the following additional vacation leave:
+After a period of continued service AbaQulusi Local Municipality (inclusive of service rendered at the three previous entities) all staff will receive on a once-off basis the following additional vacation leave:

-After 5 years 5 days
+After 05 years 05 days

 After 10 years 10 days

 After 15 years 20 days

 After 20 years 30 days

 After 25 years 30 days

 After 30 years 30 days

 After 35 years 30 days

 After 40 years 30 days

 After 45 years 30 days

+An employee with 05 or more years services with the Municipality and reaches pensionable age, who is medically boarded or retrenched will be paid a prorate long service bonus for any uncompleted period stipulated as above.

+The employee may elect to either take or encash the days.
+The election to take the days is subject to the employer's operational requirements.
+The encashment or the taking of leave must take place in the same year that the employee qualifies for the recognition/long service leave.
+The encashment or the taking of the leave must take place in the same year that the employee qualifies for the recognition/long service leave.

+An employee that has five (5) or more years' service in the Municipality and leaves the service of the Municipality for any reason whatsoever, excluding reasons relating to misconduct, shall receive a pro rata long service bonus for any uncompleted period stipulated.

-- 2. The above vacation leave will be recorded separate from normal vacation leave. - 3.
+The above vacation leave will be recorded separate from normal vacation leave.

 The allowance will not be paid retrospectively to staff who did not previously qualify for the allowance and who has already completed one or more of the above service periods.
-Such staff will qualify for the allowance at the completion of the next applicable service period - 4.
-The long service allocation can be converted to cash at salary value subject to TAX. - 5.
-Such leave must be taken as soon as possible and any encashment will be calculated at the salary of the official at the time that he/she has qualified for the long service allowance. - 6.
-After completing 25 years a gift not exceeding the amount of R5000-00 (To be reviewed annually)
+Such staff will qualify for the allowance at the completion of the next applicable service period

+Such leave must be taken as soon as possible and any encashment will be calculated at the salary of the official at the time that he/she has qualified for the long service allowance.

+After completing 25 years a gift not exceeding the amount of R10, 000-00 (To be reviewed annually)

-18. SHIFT / NIGHT WORK ALLOWANCE POLICY
+18. NIGHT WORK ALLOWANCE POLICY